imwally/cmuck/linkedlistproblems/problem18-writeup.md

 ```

 So the line that assigns `head->next = NULL` is terminating this infinite loop
-but keep in mind that what it pointed to, `rest` is not removed.
+but keep in mind that what it pointed to, the same thing that `rest` points to
+is not removed.

 ```
 head      rest